oktadev/okta-blog/_source/_posts/2020-11-25-how-to-install-dotnetcore-on-linux.md

 - [The Most Exciting Promise of .NET 5](/blog/2020/04/17/most-exciting-promise-dotnet-5)
 - [Goodbye Javascript!
 Build an Authenticated Web App in C# with Blazor + ASP.NET Core 3.0](/blog/2019/10/16/csharp-blazor-authentication)

-Don’t forget to [follow us on Twitter](https://twitter.com/oktadev) and subscribe to our [YouTube channel](https://youtube.com/c/oktadev) for more great tutorials.
+Don't forget to [follow us on Twitter](https://twitter.com/oktadev) and subscribe to our [YouTube channel](https://youtube.com/c/oktadev) for more great tutorials.